awsdocs/aws-doc-sdk-examples/kotlin/services/route53/Readme.md

 ### Scenario

+Code examples that show you how to accomplish a specific task by calling multiple functions within the same service.

 - [Get started with domains](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/kotlin/services/route53/src/main/kotlin/com/kotlin/route/Route53Scenario.kt) (various commands)

-## Run the Amazon Route 53 Kotlin files
+## Run the examples

 **IMPORTANT**

-The Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you may incur AWS service charges by running them.
-See the [AWS Pricing page](https://aws.amazon.com/pricing/) for details about the charges you can expect for a given service and operation.
+The Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you might incur AWS service charges by running them.
+For details about the charges you can expect for a given service and operation, see the [AWS Pricing page](https://aws.amazon.com/pricing/).

 Some of these examples perform *destructive* operations on AWS resources, such as deleting a hosted zone. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

+### Prerequisites

-To run these examples, you can setup your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
+To run these examples, you can set up your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

- ## Test the Amazon Route 53 Kotlin files
+ ## Test the examples

  ⚠️ Running the tests might result in charges to your AWS account.